mgearz/freeCodeCamp/CatPhotoApp/README.md

 This project is the first lesson in freeCodeCamp's "Responsive Web Design" Course.

-In this lesson, I built upon the foundations I've learned (consecutively) with The Odin Project.
+In this lesson, I built upon the foundations I've learned (concurrently) with The Odin Project.
 This includes:

 - HTML Boilerplate (Layout)
 - !DOCTYPE html